Vxrpenter/SCPToolsBot/README.md

 > [!IMPORTANT]
 > When using code from this repo, you have to add a License and copyright notice.

-> If you don't know what that is, I would advise you to search for more information online
+This licence is not in place to annoy anyone but to protect the work, passion and time that has gone into this project

 ## Special Thanks
-- Special thanks goes out to [ced777ric](https://github.com/ced777ric) that helped me a lot with the cedmod integration and for explaining me a lot of stuff when I was too stupid to see the obvious
+- Special thanks goes to [ced777ric](https://github.com/ced777ric) who helped me a lot with the cedmod api integration especially when trying to find the specific endpoints usecase or usability

 ---